glenvorel/waterfalls/README.md

 Mark the sections of the code you want to measure.

 First, create one or more _timers_.
-A _timer_ typically represents one logical activity, for example, "Download site".
+A _timer_ typically represents one logical activity, for example, `Download site`.
 The _timer_ corresponds to one row in the diagram.
 It gives the row its name.

 One _timer_ can have one or more _blocks_, for example, one for each site that is being downloaded.